Netflix/metaflow-docs/docs/metaflow/configuring-flows/basic-configuration.md

 :::info
 Regardless of their original format, configs are parsed and used as nested dictionaries.
-Keys need to be strings that can be parsed as valid Python identifiers - use only alphanumeric characters and underscores - so you can access them through the dot notation.
+If you want to use the dot notation to access keys, ensure that your keys are valid Python identifiers, i.e. they contain only alphanumberic characters and underscores.
+Otherwise you can access keys using the usual square brackets, e.g. `config['my special value!']`.
 :::

 ### Defining config files